 Before starting the development of a mobile application you have hundreds of questions.
 And we bet that most of them are connected with the business idea of your app and a software development process.
 You are so excited about the fact, that your app will be soon developed, that you totally forget about legal issues, that need to be considered.

-Fortunately, we gathered this information in one place for you.
+Fortunately, we gathered the pieces of advice your lawyer or legal adviser would provide you in one place for you.

 NDA.
 We always encourage our customers to sign a non-disclosure agreement prior to discussing their app idea.
 This document will secure your confidential information that has economic value.